bvavra/MIDI_Accordion/testing.md

 4. Rinse and repeat on both hands until all pitches are mapped correctly.

 [//]: # (TODO - maybe include some visual examples)

+#### 3. Do any keys stick?

+These will either become painfully obvious to you while doing Step 1, or they will sneak up on you over hours of play testing.
+This happened to several keys of mine - each of which were a result of me not gluing my sensor blockers in the exact place needed to avoid collisions.
+However, before going in, taking out the circuit, ripping out the blocker, and regluing it in the right place, see if you can't bend it around the obstacle first.
+If that doesn't work, then yeah, do all that.